Alarm grows after the US inserts itself into Israel's war against Iran with strikes on nuclear sites

 DUBAI, United Arab Emirates (AP) — The world grappled Sunday with the enormous implications after the United States inserted itself into Israel's war against Iran with an attack that raised urgent questions about what remained of Tehran's nuclear program and how its weakened military might respond.

-Some observers warned that the future of worldwide efforts to contain the spread of nuclear weapons would be at stake in the days ahead.
+Some observers warned that the future of worldwide efforts to contain the spread of nuclear weapons by peaceful means would be at stake in the days ahead, while fears of a wider regional conflict loomed large.
+The price of oil rose as markets reacted.

-Iran lashed out at the U.S. for crossing "a very big red line" with its risky decision to strike three Iranian nuclear sites with missiles and 30,000-pound bunker-buster bombs.
+Iran lashed out at the U.S. for crossing "a very big red line" with its risky gambit to strike three Iranian nuclear sites with missiles and 30,000-pound bunker-buster bombs.

-"The U.S. has attacked us; what would you do in such a situation?
-Naturally, they must receive a response to their aggression," Iranian President Masoud Pezeshkian said during a call with France's leader, according to the president's website.

-The Trump administration sent a clear message that it wanted to restart diplomatic talks with Iran.
-"Let's meet directly," Secretary of State Marco Rubio said in an interview with CBS.
-Defense Secretary Pete Hegseth said the U.S. "does not seek war."
+At first, the Trump administration indicated it wanted to restart diplomatic talks with Iran.
+“Let's meet directly,” Secretary of State Marco Rubio said in an interview with CBS.
+Defense Secretary Pete Hegseth said the U.S. “does not seek war.”

-But Tehran said the time for diplomacy had passed and that it has the right to defend itself.
-Iranian Foreign Minister Abbas Araghchi was flying to Moscow to coordinate with close ally Russia.

-The Atomic Energy Organization of Iran confirmed attacks on the Fordo and Natanz enrichment facilities, as well as the Isfahan nuclear site.
+The U.S. strikes, confirmed by the Atomic Energy Organization of Iran, hit the Fordo and Natanz enrichment facilities, as well as the Isfahan nuclear site.
 Iran and the U.N. nuclear watchdog said there were no immediate signs of radioactive contamination around them.

 Trump claimed the U.S. “completely and fully obliterated” the sites, but the Pentagon reported “sustained, extremely severe damage and destruction.”
 Israeli army spokesman Effie Defrin said “the damage is deep,” but an assessment with the U.S. continued.